furkankumrudev/HEV_Energy_Management/README.md

 # HEV Fuzzy Energy Management

-A Mamdani fuzzy supervisory controller for a simplified hybrid-electric- vehicle power-split decision.
+A Mamdani fuzzy supervisory controller for a simplified hybrid-electric-vehicle power-split decision.
 Equivalent MATLAB, `.fis`, and pure-Python implementations are included and kept synchronized by regression tests.

 ## Highlights